Laser Vision Correction

 Here are 3 simple ones:

-1. OptiVision surgeons, Dr. Dudley, Dr. Clarke and Dr. Schlecht, performed the first laser vision correction procedure in Wisconsin in 1991.
+1. OptiVision surgeons, Dr. Dudley, and Dr. Clarke, performed the first laser vision correction procedure in Wisconsin in 1991.
 They have more experience in every form of laser vision correction, including:

 LASIK (Laser Assisted-in-situ Keratomileusis) is a fast and painless procedure to correct farsightedness, nearsightedness, and astigmatism with dramatic results.
 The treatment of both eyes typically takes less than ten minutes—both eyes!
 Learn more about iLASIK procedure.